yoonsuhchung/ca-pa2/README.md

       R_bit <- G_bit
       G_bit <- b
    ```
-   In any case, the exponent of the result should be adjusted accordingly.
+   In any case, the exponent of the result, `E`, should be adjusted accordingly.

 5. The next step is to perform rounding.
 The main role of the guard bit is to fill in the least-significant bit (`p`-th bit) of the result when necessary.
 Depending on the situation, the original guard bit in the step 3 may have moved to the left or right direction during normalization.
 But in any case, the role of the guard bit is over after the normalization step.
 Hence, we adjust the round bit and the sticky bit as follows:
    ```